Non-invasive therapies are emerging as viable options for sports injuries and musculoskeletal diseases. Read on to know more.

 Prerna Mohapatra, a 25-year-old semi-professional basketball player, sprained her ankle during a game.
 “As most players do, I wore a sprain bandage to protect my ankle and continued to play”, she recalls.
 “That was a bad idea because the pain worsened and when I went to get it examined, I was told I had a ligament tear.
 I went for physiotherapy, but it did not really help me much.”

 Mohapatra was offered surgical options, but she was reluctant.
 It was after all her leg.
-Confused about what to do, she was looking for a solution when she heard about a non-surgical regenerative therapy that is performed at very few centers in the country for her condition.
+Confused about what to do, she was looking for a solution when she heard about a non-surgical regenerative therapy that is performed at very few centres in the country for her condition.

 She consulted iRevive IEM-MBST, Bengaluru, and was advised seven hour long sittings on consecutive days, of a treatment called Magnetic Resonance Treatment (MRT).
 Also known as MBST, the treatment, invented by German company MedTec, entails the use of a pre-programmed chip that is placed into a specially designed machine.
 This chip has the necessary settings at which the radiation is to be administered.
 This innovative technology can regenerate bone cells, tendons, ligaments and muscle cells.
-An MRI scan at the clinic three months after the treatment showed 95 percent improvement in her ligament tear.
+An MRI scan at the clinic three months after the treatment showed 95 per cent improvement in her ligament tear.
 “I was also able to recover complete movement in my ankle and I am back to playing basketball again,” says Mohapatra.

-“The principle behind the treatment,” explains Dr. Gautam Kodikal, consultant Orthopaedic surgeon at Apollo Spectra Hospitals, “is that magnetic resonance stimulates the nucleus of the cells by releasing energy absorbed from the magnetic waves.
+“The principle behind the treatment,” explains Dr Gautam Kodikal, consultant Orthopaedic surgeon at Apollo Spectra Hospitals, “is that magnetic resonance stimulates the nucleus of the cells by releasing energy absorbed from the magnetic waves.
 This, in turn, initiates regeneration of the cells.”
 The technology works at the cellular level, transferring energy directly into the cells of the tissue being treated, to stimulate regeneration.
 In this manner, it treats the cause of pain at the cellular level itself.

 This non-invasive regenerative therapy is not limited to the treatment of ligament tears.
 It is, in fact, being used extensively on patients with osteoarthritis, osteoporosis, sports injuries and other metabolic disorders of the musculoskeletal system.